Who can participate in the Comenius programme?

 - Comenius Partnerships: two or three years

-In addition to the decentralised actions shown here, which are offered by the ch Foundation, the programme also covers certain central actions.
-For these, an application must be submitted to the Education, Audiovisual and Culture Executive Agency (EACEA) in Brussels.
-Further information and project applications
+In addition to the decentralised actions offered by the ch Foundation, the programme also covers certain centralised actions.
+All applications for funding must be submitted to the ch Foundation.